What is male sterilisation?

 How long does it take to become effective?

 After the procedure you will be given a specimen container and form that will be needed for your sample.
 One ejaculate specimen should be collected by incomplete intercourse and withdrawal or by masturbation, directly into the container.
-The container should be posted in the envelope provided at 20 weeks after the procedure.
+The container should be handed into the Queen Elizabeth University Hospital in the envelope provided at 16 weeks post procedure.

 A negative specimen is required to confirm that the procedure has been successful.
 If the specimen shows the presence of sperm, a further container will be sent to you.
 It can take up to 12 months to confirm the procedure has been successful.